ShipEngine/connect-website/reference/common-types.md

     description: The not contains a message from the buyer.
   - name: internal
     description: The note is for internal use.
-  - name: mpn
-    description: The note contains a Manufacturer Part Number.
-  - name: reason
-    description: The note contains a reason,.
-  - name: instructions
-    description: The note contains instructions.
-  - name: feedback
-    description: The note contains feedback.
-  - name: uncategorized
-    description: The note contains data that does not fit into any of the other categories.

 ---

 {{ name }}